Code-Institute-Submissions/thecoffeepalate/README.md

 The user can also know on each section he/she is due to the pseud-class:active that gives that specific section on the navbar a fixed color.
 This does not apply to the subscription link as it is transversal to all the pages, sending the user to the bottom of each of the pages.

 * Hero-images
-The hero-containers applied via Bootstrap included a min-heigh of 6vh in the backgound-images guaranting that the user can get a sneak-peek of what comes below when the content does not exceed this height.
+The hero-containers applied via Bootstrap included a min-heigh of 60vh in the backgound-images giving the user a sneak-peek of what comes below when the content does not exceed this height.
 As the content is of extreme importance, this sneak-peek stops applying if necessary.

 * Carousels